 So, wonderful family: check, a few precious friends: check, island paradise: check.
 Yet, I ached for the day when I would leave.
 What could you possibly be complaining about Vadz?
 Well, here it comes.

 Sometimes in life, as I have come to learn, things happen that we could never have expected.
 I never anticipated that I would have gone through half the things I have gone through at this point in my life.
-And before you say it, no this isn’t me throwing a pity party and I’m not here to talk about what happened because that would bore you to death and you wouldn’t be surprised to find that whatever it is that I’ve gone through, you’ve been through it too.
-Or that when I say that, a specific moment pops into your head.
-You know what I’m talking about.
-I digress but it’s a point that has to be raised none the less.
+I’m not here to talk about what happened because you wouldn’t be surprised to find that whatever it is that I’ve gone through, you’ve been through it too.

 When the day came for me to leave, I hugged my mum and dad and realised that the faces that I had been seeing every single day for the past 19 years, would no longer be a constant appearance in my life.
 The next time I was going to see them was a few months from now and although time goes by incredibly fast, I don’t think my heart has ever broken as hard as it did that day.
-I said goodbye to everything that was familiar and comforting and set off on this adventure that I’d been planning since I knew what it meant to go to University.
-I’m currently in my second year of University in London, studying for my Bachelor of Law.
+I said goodbye to everything that was familiar and comforting and set off on this adventure that I’d been planning ever since I could remember.

 So sit back, grab some Oreos and let’s see what life has to offer us next!